Universalism and the Latter Day Saint movement

-Christian universalism was a theology prevalent in the early United States coinciding with the founding of the Latter Day Saint movement (also known as Mormonism) in 1830.
+Christian universalism was a theology widespread in the early United States coinciding with the founding of the Latter Day Saint movement (also known as Mormonism) in 1830.
 Universalists believed that God would save all of humanity.
 Universalism peaked in popularity during the 1820s and 1830s, and the idea of universal salvation for all humanity was hotly debated.
 Several revelations of the founder of the Latter Day Saint movement, Joseph Smith, dealt with issues regarding Universalism, and it was a prominent heresy in the Book of Mormon.
 Smith's father was a Universalist, while his mother was a traditional Calvinist, creating strain in the Smith family home.

 The Book of Mormon is generally seen as containing anti-Universalist rhetoric of the 1820s, supporting the idea that Hell is real and a place where the wicked will suffer for eternity.
 The extent that the debates over Universalism from the 1820s influenced the Book of Mormon is controversial for Latter Day Saints, as many believe the book to be of ancient origin.
 Later revelations were seen by early members and outsiders as supporting a more universalist approach, where the wicked are still redeemed in heaven.
 This view on salvation led many to leave the early church.